-- Fires are a leading cause of unintentional injury deaths in the United States.1 - More than half of fire deaths occur in homes without working smoke alarms including many where smoke alarms are present but fail to operate due to missing, disconnected, or dead batteries.2 This statistic is why the Fire Safe Seniors Program is so important.

-- Most victims of fire die from smoke or toxic gases and not from burns.3 Smoke alarms give people more time to get out before inhaling smoke or gases. - Home fire deaths are more likely to occur during the winter months.4
+- Fires are a leading cause of unintentional injury deaths in the United States.1 - More than half of fire deaths occur in homes without working smoke alarms, including many where smoke alarms are present but fail to operate due to missing, disconnected, or dead batteries.
+2 - Most victims of fire die from smoke or toxic gases and not from burns.3 Smoke alarms give people more time to get out before inhaling smoke or gases. - Home fire deaths are more likely to occur during the winter months.4